zhangq9919/SN-VM/README.md

 # Description
-Sleptsov net processor(SNP) - usual multicore software for running low-level Sleptsov nets.
+Sleptsov net Virtual Machine(SNVM) - usual multicore software for running low-level Sleptsov nets.

-Sleptsov net processor is implemented as a software interpreter of SN behavior, which can load the transitions, arcs and tokens of SNs.
+Sleptsov net virtual machine is implemented as a software interpreter of SN behavior, which can load the transitions, arcs and tokens of SNs.
 This processor implements the concurrent firing of transitions in multiple instances in a single step.

 Command line formats:
 ------------
-SNP -d debug_level -nth nth  <input_file > output_file
+SNVM lsn_file.lsn output_file.txt

 Input (file) format:
 ------------
 .txt / .lsn

-m n k
+m n k l NST
-initial marking
+arcs
-p t w
+initial marking: p mu

-Please, consult SN_format.txt files for detail
+Please, consult LSN_format.txt files for detail

 Input files can be obtained from *NDRtoLSN.c